 Three days in Venice is barely enough time to figure out how to get to St Mark’s Square across the labyrinth of bridges and through the network of piazzas, let alone see and do everything this incredible city has to offer!

-But three days was all I had, leading my tour of 11 of us eager to get the most out of one of the most picturesque, charming and mesmerising places I’ve ever seen.
+But three days was all I had, leading my tour group of 11 of us, eager to get the most out of this picturesque, charming and mesmerising city.

 I think the key to enjoying Venice is to take your time.
 Stop.
 Sit.
 Twirl.
 Drink it in.

 Venice can be overwhelming with tourists everywhere (cruise ships stay over night in port so the place never really empties out) and there are so many photo ops causing you to stop on every bridge to photograph yet another gondola or peer into every shop window at the dazzling Murano glass, handmade paper, leather bags and the riot of colourful masks that Venice is known for.

 You’ll find cafes and restaurants down just about every alley and making time to sit in one with a cold beer on a scorching 30˚ day is probably about the best thing you could do.
 The food is great too and in my three weeks in Italy I never had a meal I didn’t like – and never had the same taste twice.

 We had taken two vans from Cinque Terre (about a 5-6 hour road trip away punctuated with a toilet and panini stop at a truck stop) and were picked up by pre-booked private water taxi from Venezia Santa Lucia railway station, loaded our luggage in the boat and sped down the Grand Canal along with everyone else.